stroxler/callable_syntax_examples/draft_pep/README.rst

         | '*' expression &')'

+TODO: ADD ANOTHER EXAMPLES SECTION ABOUT EDGE CASES AND/OR A LINK TO THE DOCS

 Runtime Behavior
 ----------------

-The precise details of runtime behavior are still under active discussion.
-We are confident of these aspects:
+The precise details of runtime behavior are still under discussion.
-- The new syntax will evaluate to a C-defined type, probably defined in ``builtins``.
-- The new C-defined type must be consistent with existing `typing.Callable` behavior.
-Specifically:
-  - The ``__args__`` and ``__parameters__`` fields must behave the same way
-  - Comparing equivalent builtin and ``typing.Callable`` types with ``==`` must return `True`

-A number of details remain to be determined:
-- Whether to have a more structured API than ``__args__`` and ``__parameters__``.
-- How to make `typing.Callable` behave the same:
-  - We could make it desugar to the builtin type so they are certain to be consistent
-  - Or we could use runtime logic to make them consistent and attempt to test all edge cases.
-This is the approach that was taken for PEP 604 type union syntax.
+We have a separate doc [#runtime-behavior-specification]_ with a very detailed tentative plan, which we can also use for discussion.

+In short, the plan is that:
+- The `__repr__` will show an arrow syntax literal.
+- We will provide a new API where the runtime data structure can be accessed in the same manner as the AST data structure.
+- We will ensure that we provide an API that is backward-compatible with ``typing.Callable`` and ``typing.Concatenate``, specifically the behavior of ``__args__`` and ``__params__``.

 Rejected Alternatives
 =====================

-Many of the alternatives we considered would have been more powerful than ``typing.Callable``, for example adding support for describing signatures that include named, optional, and variadic arguments.
+Many of the alternatives we considered would have been more expressive than ``typing.Callable``, for example adding support for describing signatures that include named, optional, and variadic arguments.

 We decided on a simple proposal focused just on improving syntax for the existing ``Callable`` type based on an extensive analysis of existing projects (see [#callable-type-usage-stats]_, [#callback-usage-stats-typed]_, [#callback-usage-stats]_).
 We determined that the vast majority of callbacks can be correctly described by the existing ``typing.Callable`` semantics:
 - By far the most important case to handle well is simple callable types with positional args, such as ``(int, str) -> bool``
 - The next most important feature is good support for PEP 612 ``ParamSpec`` and ``Concatenate`` types like ``(**P) -> bool`` and ``(int, **P) -> bool``.
 These are common primarily because of the heavy use of decorator patterns in python code.
 - The next most important feature, assuming PEP 646 is accepted, is for unpacked types which are common because of cases where a wrapper passes along `*args` to some other function.

 Features that other, more complicated proposals would support account for fewer than 2% of the use cases we found.
-These are already possible using callable Protocols, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.
+These are already possible using Callback Protocols, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.

 Syntax Closer to Function Signatures
 ------------------------------------